Affiliate Gear Editor

 a close up of a zipper on backpacking sleeping bags

 The Big Agnes Torchlight 20 features an anti-snag draft tube along the zipper to prevent heat loss.
-Photo: Rebecca Parsons/The Inertia
+Photo: Rebecca Parsons//The Inertia

 Left/Right Zipper

 For most people, the zipper being on the left or right doesn’t really matter.
-But if you plan on zipping your bag together with you S.O., then one of you will want a right zipper and the other a left zipper.
+But if you plan on zipping your bag together with your S.O., then one of you will want a right zipper and the other a left zipper.
 We’ll let you sort out who sleeps on what side of the tent.

 Pockets